-- 1. Unnecessarily spending excessive amounts of time alone with children and adults at risk away from others. - 2.
-Being alone in changing rooms, toilet facilities or showers used by children and adults at risk. - 3.
-Taking children or adults at risk alone in a car on journeys, however short. - 4.
-Taking children or adults at risk to your home where they will be alone with you. - 5.
-Sharing a room with a child or adult at risk. - 6.
+- 1. Unnecessarily spending excessive amounts of time alone with children and young people away from others. - 2.
+Being alone in changing rooms, toilet facilities or showers used by children and young people. - 3.
+Taking children or young people alone in a car on journeys, however short. - 4.
+Taking children or young people to your home where they will be alone with you. - 5.
+Sharing a room with a child or young person. - 6.
 Engaging in rough, physical or sexually provocative games, including horseplay. - 7.
-Allowing or engaging in inappropriate touching of any form. - 8.
-Allowing children or adults at risk to use inappropriate language unchallenged. - 9.
-Making sexually suggestive comments to a child or adult at risk, even in fun. - 10.
-Reducing a child or adult at risk to tears as a form of control. - 11.
-Allowing allegations made by a child or adult at risk to go unchallenged, unrecorded or not acted upon. - 12.
-Doing things of a personal nature that the child or adult at risk can do for themselves.
+Allow or engage in inappropriate touching of any form. - 8.
+Allowing children or young people to use inappropriate language unchallenged. - 9.
+Making sexually suggestive comments to a child or young person, even in fun. - 10.
+Reducing a child or young person to tears as a form of control. - 11.
+Allow allegations made by a child or young person to go unchallenged, unrecorded or not acted upon. - 12.
+Do things of a personal nature that the child or young person can do for themselves

-21. Related Policies and Documents
+24 Related Policies and Documents